 - Increase security.
 If your car isn’t currently fitted with an alarm, think about adding one to reduce your premium.

-- Have a secure location to park your car.
+- Park your car in a secure location.
 Cars kept in a locked garage or on a secure driveway are usually cheaper to insure.

 - Limit your mileage.
 Letting your insurer know about a reduction in your mileage could result in cheaper insurance.